Filtering a ListView in WPF Using a TextBox and CollectionViewSource

 I was recently asked to provide a field users could type in, that would filter a ListView with up to a couple hundred names in real-time.

-If you'd like to follow along, grab the code from GitHub.
+If you'd like to follow along while you read, the code in this article is available on GitHub.

 In WinForms, filtering is easy – a few settings on a ComboBox control, set the data source, and off you go.
 Although WPF is a bit more complex, it provides for more flexibility out of the box like grouping and sorting, although we'll only look at filtering for now.